albertz/music-player/DevelopmentNotes.md

 In here are a few notes about how the code is organized, used concepts, etc.

 The main code is all pure Python.
 It is highly modular.
 The main playing engine is implemented in C as a Python module (`ffmpeg.c`).
-It uses FFmpeg for encoding and PortAudio for output.
+It uses FFmpeg for decoding and PortAudio for output.

 A basic principle is to keep the code as simple as possible so that it works.
 I really want to avoid to overcomplicate things.